peeveen/beatprompter/docs/MIDI.md

 > MSB/LSB Program Change bank select messages.
 Incoming bank select messages will _never_ trigger
 > any commands.

+### Triggering MIDI commands when _any_ song is loaded

+If you add a `{midi_init}` tag to any parameterless MIDI alias, that MIDI command will be sent as soon as a song is loaded, and before any other MIDI commands specified in the song file.

+If the order of all `{midi_init}`-enabled commands is important, you can add a numeric order value (e.g. `{midi_init:5}`) and the commands will be executed in ascending numerical order.
+Directives without this order value effectively have an order of zero.

+The `{midi_init}` directive is useful if there are devices/settings that you want to deactivate at the start of every song, in case an earlier song has left them in an active state.

 ## MIDI Beat Clock Signals

 This is obviously a timing-critical feature.
 Due to the nature of the operating system, the